rachitshukla08/Netflix/README.md

   - Authentication setup in firebase
   - Implemented sign in and sign up
   - Redux store with user slice
+  - Prevent user to go to browse when not logged
+  - Prevent user to go to login page when logged in

 - Browse Page (Only available after authentication)